phillipsharring/maileable/README.md

 # Maileable

 #### This code is in active development with no releases.
 Please do not use this library yet.
 This is mainly on github so Paul can read it.
+Hi Paul!

 ## About Maileable

 Maileable is a library for adding filters to Laravel Mailable messages that can you modify Mailable or Swift_Message objects before they are sent.
+Think of it as response middleware for email.

-The name "Maileable" is a play on "malleable," which, among other things, means "easily influenced; pliable."
+The name "Maileable" is a play on on the word "malleable," which, in English, among other things, means "easily influenced; pliable."
 The goal of this library is to make changing messages before they are sent easy.

-Think of it as response middleware for email.

 ## Why

 The examples have a couple of use cases, such as making sure the from address has a name and is tidy, prepending branding to the mail subject, or adding or modifying content in the mail body.
-This last one is better handled with Blade templates, but there it is.
+This last one is better handled with Blade templates, but the concept is demonstrated here.
+You can modify the email headers.
+There's lots of ideas, I'm sure.

 ## How